dapplets/tipping-dapplet/README.md

 **The second icon** shows if your Twitter account is connected to NEAR.
 If you click on the icon you will see the following message: *«Add NEAR Account ID in your profile name before continue»*.
 This means that to connect your account you need to type *yourname.testnet* next to your name.

-## Wallet Connection
+# NEAR Wallet Connection

-To interact with the Tipping NEAR Dapplet, you need to connect a wallet.
+To interact with the Tipping Dapplet, you need to connect a wallet.

 1. Click on **Dapplets Extension** Icon.
 The overlay will open.